ateeqdev/web3_of_the_day/README.md

 A fun fact or technical aspect of blockchain a day.

+#### Jan 14, 2022

+Punitive Forking is censorship of an account by a majority pool (51% mining power).
+Feather Forking is using much less than 50% power to convince other miners not to process transaction by a valid account.
+Selfish Mining is finding more than one blocks earlier than the rest of the network and keeping them secret until the honest chain has not found equal or more blocks.
+Releasing after that will make the melicious chain the longest and the honest one as invalidated.

 #### Jan 13, 2022

 Mining Pools: Pay-per-share schemes will pay you a fixed amount of money for each near-valid block regardless of how much reward the pool makes.
 There’s no incentive for a miner to actually submit valid blocks